huggingface/community-events/whisper-fine-tuning-event/README.md

 pip install bitsandbytes
 ```

-Then, set `optim="adamw_bnb_8bit"` when you instantiate the Seq2SeqTrainingArguments:
+Then, set `optim="adamw_bnb_8bit"`, either in your `run.sh` file if running from a Python script, or when you
+instantiate the Seq2SeqTrainingArguments from a Jupyter Notebook or Google Colab:

 ```python
 from transformers import Seq2SeqTrainingArguments